 - Penalties for violations include ticketing and fines, towing, revocation of parking privileges, disciplinary action, and/or criminal prosecution.
-Fines for citations by student, faculty and staff are automatically billed to student accounts or withheld through payroll deduction if not paid or appealed within 15 days.
+Fines for citations by student are automatically billed to student accounts if not paid or appealed within 15 days.

 - Once a parking citation has been issued, removal of the citation by blowing or falling off the vehicle or by the action of another person or persons does not absolve the vehicle's owner from responsibility for the violation.
 Officers do not have authorization to revoke a citation.
 Citations must be appealed within 15 days from the date of issuance through the appeal process.
 Follow instructions on the back of the citation.